This function compares two eim

 Integer specifying how many times to run the EM algorithm per object.

 .
-Aditionally, it sets the random draws of the ballot boxes.- alternative
+Aditionally, it sets the random draws of the ballot boxes.

 A list with components: